-- 7.1.1 The CFO is responsible for ensuring that appropriate procedures are in operation to enable the College to receive all income to which it is entitled.
-All receipt forms, invoices, tickets or other official documents in use must have the approval of the CFO. - 7.1.2 Budget Holders shall furnish such particulars of charges for work done, goods supplied, or services rendered on behalf of the College and all amounts accruing due, as the CFO may require in order to ensure that there is prompt recording of all sums receivable by the College. - 7.1.3 Monies due shall be requested on College invoices issued by the Finance Department.
-Other staff or officers are not permitted to deal directly with this matter unless agreed by the CFO or FD. - 7.1.4 Appropriate debt recovery procedures shall be determined by the CFO.
-The CFO will submit details of any write-off of any individual bad debts in excess of £75,000 that may be required to the Corporation for authorisation.
-Individual debts below this level may be written off in accordance with the limits specified in Appendix D to these regulations. - 7.1.5 Directors and Heads of departments are responsible for ensuring that the arrangements for monies received including banking and security comply with the procedures issued by the College. - 7.1.6 Every sundry remittance or sum of money, in excess of £5, received by an officer of the College must be acknowledged by the issue of an official receipt.
+- 8.1.1 The CFO is responsible for ensuring that appropriate procedures are in operation to enable the College to receive all income to which it is entitled.
+All receipt forms, invoices, tickets or other official documents in use must have the approval of the CFO. - 8.1.2 Budget Holders shall furnish such particulars of charges for work done, goods supplied, or services rendered on behalf of the College and all amounts accruing due, as the CFO may require in order to ensure that there is prompt recording of all sums receivable by the College. - 8.1.3 Monies due shall be requested on College invoices issued by the Finance Department.
+Other staff or officers are not permitted to deal directly with this matter unless agreed by the CFO or FD. - 8.1.4 Appropriate debt recovery procedures shall be determined by the CFO.
+The CFO will submit details of any write-off of any individual bad debts in excess of £45,000 that may be required to the Corporation for authorisation.
+Individual debts below this level may be written off in accordance with the limits specified in Appendix D to these regulations.
+DFE approval will be required if the write-off exceeds 1% of annual income or £45k individually (whichever is smaller) or if the write off takes the colleges cumulative total write-offs for the academic year beyond 5% of its annual income of £250k (whichever is the smaller). - 8.1.5 Directors and Heads of departments are responsible for ensuring that the arrangements for monies received including banking and security comply with the procedures issued by the College. - 8.1.6 Every sundry remittance or sum of money, in excess of £5, received by an officer of the College must be acknowledged by the issue of an official receipt.
 The Finance Department shall issue official receipt books on request.

-Cheque payments must be supported by cheque cards and the card number noted on the back of the cheque. - 7.1.7 All tuition fees, charges, rents and lettings shall be reviewed annually in consultation with the CFO and recommendations relating thereto shall be incorporated in the proposed annual budget presented to the Corporation. - 7.1.8 The procedures for collecting tuition fees must be approved by the CFO and they are responsible for ensuring that all student fees due to the College are received.
-Any student who has not paid an account for fees owing to the College may be withdrawn from the College and prevented from re- enrolling at the College and from using any of the College's facilities unless appropriate arrangements are agreed for the payment of outstanding fees. - 7.1.9 Disbursement from the Learner Support Fund is the responsibility of the Director of Student Experience within the framework agreed by the CFO and the manager/s responsible for the allocation of payments to students.
-The CFO must ensure that appropriate controls are in place for the control, accounting and disbursements of these funds, and for the submission of such reports as are required by the Funding Body. - 7.1.10 Any requests for Credit Notes to be raised will be authorised in line with the Colleges Credit Notes Authorisation Procedure.
+- 8.1.7 Cheque payments must be supported by cheque cards and the card number noted on the back of the cheque. - 8.1.8 All tuition fees, charges, rents and lettings shall be reviewed annually in consultation with the CFO and recommendations relating thereto shall be incorporated in the proposed annual budget presented to the Corporation. - 8.1.9 The procedures for collecting tuition fees must be approved by the CFO and they are responsible for ensuring that all student fees due to the College are received. - 8.1.10 Any student who has not paid an account for fees owing to the College may be withdrawn from the College and prevented from re- enrolling at the College and from using any of the College's facilities unless appropriate arrangements are agreed for the payment of outstanding fees. - 8.1.11 Disbursement from the Learner Support Fund is the responsibility of the Director of Student Experience within the framework agreed by the CFO and the manager/s responsible for the allocation of payments to students.
+The CFO must ensure that appropriate controls are in place for the control, accounting and disbursements of these funds, and for the submission of such reports required by the Funding Body. - 8.1.12 Any requests for Credit Notes to be raised will be authorised in line with the Colleges Credit Notes Authorisation Procedure.

-7.2 Expenditure
+8.2 Expenditure